-Ciara McCormack is so passionate about using her wealth of experience at the top level of the game to teach the next generation of girls how to achieve their own goals in soccer and life.
-The 2014 Western Canada Soccer Showcase was my first exposure to NCAA coaches, and Ciara went out of her way to set me up with a team so that I could participate as a guest player.
-Her seminar at the showcase was full of beneficial insight into the recruiting process.
-Since the Showcase in 2014 we have stayed in touch and she has provided me with valuable input on all the challenges that I’ve faced in my collegiate career so far.
+The 2014 Western Canada Soccer Showcase was my first exposure to NCAA coaches, and the event organizers went out of their way to set me up with a team so that I could participate as a guest player.
+The seminar at the showcase was full of beneficial insight into the recruiting process.
+Since the Showcase in 2014 the event organizers have stayed in touch and they have provided me with valuable input on all the challenges that I’ve faced in my collegiate career so far.
+As an athlete that started in NCAA DII, transferred to NCAA DI and now am back playing USPORTS, I can honestly say that TOPP has made a massive difference in helping me with every step in my career.

-I received a full ride scholarship to attend the University of San Francisco, and Ciara helped me every step of the way.
-As a former college athlete herself, she had first hand experience that she shared with me that helped me immensely.
-She asked other athletes who had played at different schools to share their experiences with me and showed me steps that helped me narrow down the schools that I wanted to look at.
-Ciara did everything she could to help me reach my goals and didn’t stop until I signed for USF.
-Now that I have graduated, I still reach out to her when I have a soccer related question and she always has the answer or is ready to give a helping hand.
+I received a full ride scholarship to attend the University of San Francisco, and the organizers of TOPP helped me every step of the way.
+As a former college athletes, they had first hand experience that they shared with me that helped me immensely.
+They asked other athletes who had played at different schools to share their experiences with me and showed me steps that helped me narrow down the schools that I wanted to look at.
+They did everything they could to help me reach my goals and didn’t stop until I signed for USF.
+Now that I have graduated, I still reach out to them when I have a soccer related question and they always have the answer or are ready to give a helping hand.

 We came and watched Katie play last year in Burlington at the TOPP Event.
 We hadn’t seen her before the event, but she had reached out to us expressing her interest in Ryerson.
 She did a great job at the clinic and because of that, we offered her a roster spot at Ryerson.
 She has made a big impact as a first-year player this year, and we look forward to coming back to Burlington this year to find some more talent

 Ciera was a player of mine that got injured at an unfortunate time and when she came to the TOPP Clinic in Burlington in November 2016 as a grade 12 player, she was interested in going to the US but didn’t have any viable options.
-Ciara sat down with Ciera, got an idea of her needs and helped connect her with an NAIA school, where she received a scholarship and is in the middle of her first year.
+The organizers of the TOPP event we attended sat down with Ciera, got an idea of her needs and helped connect her with an NAIA school, where she received a scholarship and is in the middle of her first year.
 I can’t say enough good things about my experience with the TOPP program.

 We came to the TOPP Clinic in Burlington in 2016 and was very impressed with Mikaela Recchia.
 As with another recruit from Calgary, Sarah Johns, the TOPP Soccer Clinics were instrumental in evaluating and deciding to offer both players roster spots for 2018.
-We look forward to coming back and finding more talent in 2017.
+We look forward to coming back and finding more talent in the years to come.

 Amy Rapoport, Mother of Carmen Marin, 2016 TOPP Clinic Participant.